Behind Office Doors

-Behind Office Doors is a 1931 pre-Code American drama film directed by Melville W. Brown, from a screenplay by Carey Wilson and J. Walter Ruben, based on Alan Schultz's 1929 novel, Private Secretary.
+Behind Office Doors is a 1931 American pre-Code drama film directed by Melville W. Brown, from a screenplay by Carey Wilson and J. Walter Ruben, based on Alan Schultz's 1929 novel, Private Secretary.
 It starred Mary Astor, Robert Ames and Ricardo Cortez, and revolved around the premise of "the woman behind the man".
 While not well received by critics, it did well at the box office.